What is the European Patent Office?

-EPO stands for European Patent Office/Organisation.
-It is one of the few patent offices in the world where an applicant can file a single application and designate multiple countries.
-This gives the applicant a more cost-effective way to prosecute a pending application without having to first decide which European countries to pick.
+Getting a utility patent in Europe a bit different than patenting in other foreign countries.
+A single utility patent application may be filed with the European Patent Office or EPO.
+The EPO is one of the few patent offices in the world where an applicant can file a single application and designate multiple countries.
+This gives the applicant a more cost-effective way to prosecute a pending application without having to first decide which individual EU countries to pick.

 How does an EPO filing work?